- Created on the 2 February, 2017.

 Adrenocorticotropic hormone can increase the synthesis and release of all adrenal steroids/androgens, cortisol and aldosterone.
 It is also the principal modulator of cortisol, one of the most important glucocorticoid present in humans.
 Biologically active ACTH can form as a result of enzymatic cleavage of a large precursor molecule, known as proopiomelanocortin (POMC).
 This molecule also contains within its structure the amino acid sequences of ACTH, Pro-ACTH, lipotropin, endorphin, enkephalins and ß-melanocyte stimulating hormone.

-Due to the fact the immunoassays are determined by antigenic structure and not biological function, this means that standard ACTH ELISA will react with POMC, ACTH, Pro-ACTH and even some fragments of ACTH.
+Due to the fact the immunoassays are determined by antigenic structure and not biological function, this means that standard for the following ACTH ELISA kit will react with POMC, ACTH, Pro-ACTH and even some fragments of ACTH.

-The minimum sensitivity detection limit of adrenocorticotropic hormone (ACTH) using this human ACTH ELISA kit was approximately 0.22 pg/ml.
-The dynamic assay range for this kit is 7.2 – 564.0 pg/ml.
+The minimum sensitivity detection limit of adrenocorticotropic hormone using current human ACTH ELISA kit was approximately 0.22 pg/ml.
+The dynamic range for this assay is 7.2 – 564.0 pg/ml.

 - Expression of adrenocorticotropic hormone, prolactin and transcriptional factors in clinically nonfunctioning pituitary adenoma.
 Endocr J. (2007) 54 (6): 961-8.
 Kageyama K., et al.

 - An analysis of circadian rhythms in human adrenocortical secretory activity.
 Trans Am Clin Climatol Assoc.
 (1966) 77: 151-60.
 Liddle GW.

 - Circadian cortisol secretory rhythms in Cushing’s disease.
 J Clin Endocrinol Metab.
 (1979) 48 (5): 760-5.
 Boyar R.M., et al.